 What’s second-party data?

-Second-party data is first-party data shared with you by another company.
+Second-party data is first-party data shared with you by another company, usually a trusted partner.

 For example, imagine you own a hotel booking website, and you establish a partnership with an air travel website, and you both start sharing data.

 Now you have access to people that bought tickets to particular destinations and can target them with specific ads for hotels on those destinations.
 Pretty clever, right?

 In practice, what's happening is you are allowing each other access to your first-party data.
 And that is 2nd party data to you.

 Third-party data is data collected by a business or company with no relationship with you or the customer.